robinhuiser/gsm-demo-api-portal/README.md

 $ git clone https://github.com/robinhuiser/gsm-demo-api-portal.git

 # You will notice the ./gsm-demo-oas-repo is empty...
-# Let's update and init the submodule with the commit ID present in the .gitsubmodule file
+# Let's update and init the submodule with the commit ID persisted in the repo
 $ git submodule update --init --recursive
 ~~~